KamoMacena/CHPC-Project-Mapping-Productivity-to-Energy-Ratio/FindingsReport.md

 The energy and performance results indicate that the simulation executed in a stable and well-balanced configuration.
 Using four MPI tasks, the simpleFoam solver completed 250 iterations in 1732 seconds, with timestep logs showing consistent execution times of roughly 248–256 seconds and well-behaved residuals throughout.
 The total energy consumption of approximately 50,209 J, combined with a low average power draw of about 29.9 W, confirms that the workload did not fully saturate the hardware—typical of a moderately sized mesh or a case limited more by memory bandwidth than raw CPU throughput.
 The measured energy efficiency of around 0.0045 iterations per Joule further demonstrates that the solver achieved steady computational progress for the energy invested, without signs of MPI communication bottlenecks or hardware throttling.
 Overall, the run reflects a well-configured and efficient OpenFOAM setup, with stable convergence behaviour, predictable performance, and an energy-conscious execution profile.

 ## OpenFOAM Graph
+The following OpenFOAM graphs display the MPI tasks against the Power Consumption.
+The second graph(on the right) shows the Power Consumption over time:

 <img width="602" height="215" alt="image" src="https://github.com/user-attachments/assets/eb6bebfd-989a-47eb-bfd0-92218ef24683" />